PaddlePaddle/PaddleSpeech/examples/aishell/asr1/READEME.md

 ## Stage: 101 Language model training and TLG building (Need further installation! )

-You need to install the kaldi and srilm to use the stage 101,  it is used for train language model and build TLG.
+You need to install the kaldi and srilm to use stage 101, it is used for training language model and building TLG.
 To do further installation, you need to do these:

 ```bash
 # go to the root of the repo